MiniMovers Storage Hints & Tips

 5. Avoid using plastic including mattress bags.

-In Queensland, the combination of humidity and plastic causes real mould problems.
+In Queensland, the combination of humidity and plastic causes real mold problems.
 It is better to let things breathe.

 6. Store glass, mirrors, etc on their edge (not flat), with cardboard underneath.